This 50-year old board game, “What Shall I Be?”, had girls excitedly collecting school, subject and personality cards towards different professions.

-The options, however, were not as exciting as the title may lead you to believe: teacher, ballerina, nurse, model, actress, airline hostess … and that's the complete list.
+The options, however, were not as exciting as the title may lead you to believe: teacher, ballerina, nurse, model, actress, airline hostess … full stop.

 The aim of the game was to be the first player to obtain a career, by collecting school, subject, and personality cards that counted towards a specific profession.
 Only one of the participants would ever reach that hallowed objective!